Newly licensed driver plate: After passing the exam

 For two years after passing the exam, the driver is required to affix a rectangle P-plate bearing the words "new driver" in Hebrew (נהג חדש; optionally, נהגת חדשה for female driver, or נהג\ת חדש\ה that suits both male and female drivers).
 The law defines the plate as light-reflective with yellow background and black letters.
 It has to be fixed in a corner of the rear window, and there are lower limits on plate's size and width of the letters.
 The law restricts the usage of P-plates to new drivers only; the P-plate has to be affixed if and only if the person that drives the vehicle is a new driver.

 There are several restrictions on the new driver.
-For the first three months after receiving the license, he may drive only if there is an experienced driver sitting in the front passenger's seat, and the law additionally defines the requirements for the driver to be called "experienced".
+For the first three months after receiving the license, they may drive only if there is an experienced driver sitting in the front passenger's seat, and the law additionally defines the requirements for the driver to be called "experienced".
 The charges for violating traffic laws are much more heavy on the new driver; there is a list of traffic law violations that immediately cancel the new driver's license.
-Additional limitations apply on young drivers: if the new driver is younger than 21 years old, he may not transport more than two passengers without an experienced driver accompanying him in the front passenger's seat.
+Additional limitations apply on young drivers: if the new driver is younger than 21 years old, they may not transport more than two passengers without an experienced driver accompanying them in the front passenger's seat.